DHS/rat/readme.md

 Rat
 ===

-Rat is a boilerplate social network written in PHP/MySQL.
+Rat is a boilerplate web app written in PHP/MySQL.

 History
 -------

-When you start building a web app you usually start with the same functionality: signup, login, change password, create 'objects' (ie. status updates or images), delete objects etc. Imagine having that functionality straight out of the box.
-This is Rat.
-Now you can focus on the differentiating parts of an app: the design, making it useful and getting people using it.
+When you start building a web app you usually start with the same functionality: signup, login, change password, create 'objects' (whatever they may be), delete objects, add friends etc. Rat gives you that functionality straight out of the box.
+This frees you up to focus on the differentiating parts of your app: the design, making it useful and getting people using it.
 Why the name Rat?
-Because it's small, quick and dirty, and ultimately you should probably exterminate it (replace it with your own code).
+Because it's small, quick and dirty, and ultimately you should probably exterminate it (and replace it with your own code).

 Getting started
 ---------------